SealedJoy/anisay/README.md

 ## Examples:

 Run something like this:
-`./axosay 'Not a lizard'`
+`anisay 'Not a lizard'`

 Print stdout of command:
-`./axosay "$(fortune)"`
+`anisay "$(fortune)"`

 Multiple pages of speech:
-`./axosay 'Welcome to axosay!'
-'You can display multiple pages...' 'by giving axosay multiple positional args, each page as a space seperated string argument `
+`anisay 'Welcome to anisay!'
+'You can display multiple pages...' 'by giving anisay multiple positional args, each page as a space seperated string argument `

 ### Keyboard: